Tour Dates: Monday July 26th – Sunday 8th August 2021 (Campo Grande to Campo Grande)

 DAY 7: Transfer to Campo Grande

 After a final early morning drive in Emas we will return for breakfast and then take the long journey back to Campo Grande.
 Here, we will spend the night and relax in preparation for the next part of the tour.
 Overnight Campo Grande

-DAY 8: Transfer to Barranco Alto Lodge
+DAY 8: Transfer to Aguape Lodge

 After breakfast we then travel west to the town of Aquidauana where we will stop for lunch.
 We then head north and after leaving the town behind us we will transfer to 4×4 vehicles and head into the more remote and exciting landscape of the Southern Pantanal.